 Many people today look at Gen 1 as a record of how God created the universe.

-Thankfully, we now have ancient writing and artifacts to us to help us avoid the two errors of not understanding Ancient Near Eastern cultural practices in the Bible and of adding our own cultural understanding to the Bible.
+Thankfully, we now have ancient writings and artifacts to us to help us avoid the two errors of not understanding Ancient Near Eastern cultural practices in the Bible and of adding our own cultural understanding to the Bible.